GoogleChromeLabs/react-adaptive-hooks/README.md

 };
 ```

-numberOfLogicalProcessors values can be the number of logical processors available to run threads on the user's computer.
+`numberOfLogicalProcessors` values can be the number of logical processors available to run threads on the user's device.

 ### Memory